ggreen/postgres-showcase/Enterprise-pg-k8s/README.md

 ### Restore DB

+To restore DB we are going to create another database called "backup" on same server  and then restore the data into it.

 ```
 PGPASSWORD=$PG_USERNAME psql -h localhost -p 5444 -U "$PG_USERNAME" -d postgres -c "CREATE DATABASE backup OWNER "$PG_USERNAME";"
 ```
+Below command will allow you restore the backup.sql file to "backupdb"

 ```
 PGPASSWORD=$PG_PASSWORD psql -h localhost -p 5444 -U "$PG_USERNAME" -d backup -f backup.sql